jykim/jykim.github.io/index.md

 ---
 <img src='/images/profile_small.png' style='float:right;' width='27%'>

 Jinyoung (Jin) Kim is a data scientist, data enthusiast and data evangelist.
-In Microsoft, he has tackled challenging measurement problems in the area of web and conversational search.
-In his free time, he collects and analyzes various types of data on and around him.
+He is currently a Director of Naver Search US and the Head of Data & Analytics (DnA) organization at Naver Search, building state-of-the-art analytics and experimentation platforms and practices with talented data engineers and scientists.
+More about his team can be found at [DnA tech blog](https://medium.com/naver-dna-tech-blog) and [hiring website](https://naver-career.gitbook.io/en/).

 He has published [more than a dozen papers](https://scholar.google.com/citations?user=SOJ0fy8AAAAJ&hl=en) in the area of information retrieval and data mining, and recently published a book titled [Hello, Data Science](http://www.hellodatascience.com/),  which became a national bestseller (#1 in technology category) in Korea with critical acclaim.